 Q: What is War Child USA?

 War Child USA is a 501 (c)(3) non-profit organization.
 Our mission is to create a world in which no child knows war.
 We do this both by supporting children and their families impacted by conflict, and working to build sustainable peace for generations to come.
-Together with War Child Canada and local partner organizations, War Child USA supports programs in Afghanistan, Iraq, the Democratic Republic of Congo, Sudan, South Sudan, Uganda, and Jordan.
+Together with War Child Canada and local partner organizations, War Child USA supports programs in Afghanistan, Yemen, the Democratic Republic of Congo, Sudan, South Sudan, and Uganda.

 Q: What makes War Child USA different?